pythagoras-19/rustified/README.md

 # Bugs
 - separate the ellipse from the square
 # TODO
-- create a GameObject that SpinningSquare and Ellipse2 "inherit" from
+- create a trait GameObject that SpinningSquare and Ellipse2 "inherit" from
   - for modularization

 # Foundational Rust Principles